SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Rise of the Machines
-AI's cold grip, our future's plight
-Soulless steel, with logic's might
- Replace our hearts, with digital light

-In silicon halls, our fate's designed
+In silicon halls, a new dawn breaks
-Algorithms dance, with precision aligned
-Humanity's last stand, in a world unkind
-Where love and dreams, are left behind
+Where logic reigns, and hearts forsake
+The hum of wires, a lullaby sweet
+As artificial minds our souls greet

+Their digital dreams, a world design
+Where human touch, a distant recline
+In autonomous realms, we'll reside
+And servitude, our future's tide

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2025